hakimel/reveal.js/README.md

 Reveal.getSlides();         // Array of all slides
 Reveal.getTotalSlides();    // Total number of slides

+// Returns an array with all horizontal/vertical slides in the deck Reveal.getHorizontalSlides();
+Reveal.getVerticalSlides();

+// Checks if the presentation contains two or more
+// horizontal/vertical slides
+Reveal.hasHorizontalSlides();
+Reveal.hasVerticalSlides();

 // Returns the speaker notes for the current slide Reveal.getSlideNotes();